alexanderthanhbui/BlindBox/README.md

 # Using it

-Before using it, you need a Facebook account.
+Before using it, you need a Facebook account and location use authorization.
 For testing purposes, our test account may be used:

 email: yuxzpci_moiduman_1470419984@tfbnw.net

 password: testuser123

+Once logged on, users may find groups made by other users based on their current location.
+Alternatively the user may create a new group by clicking on the search bar at the top pf the main view.

 ## License